JawnyMcPhearson/Ranch-De-Caniche/README.md

 2. Add `start RanchDeCaniche` to your server.cfg

-3. For Christmas props, add the files provided in the `OPTIONAL XMAS' folder.
+3. For Christmas props, add the files provided in the `OPTIONAL XMAS` folder.
 Backups are provided.

 4. Check the ReadMe requirements for PMMS ace permissions